You might no think cleaning your cat’s teeth is important. But, knowing why to clean your cat’s teeth might change your mind on that.

 Outside of the Mouth

-Feline dental disease can actually spread if it isn’t treated in the beginning.
+Feline dental disease will spread if you do not treat it early.
 It can start as something as simple as gingivitis and can end up causing infections in your cat’s bones, lungs, and possibly even their bloodstream.
 This turns a simple dental procedure into a life threatening infection that will cost you a lot more time and money.
 An annual cat teeth cleaning can avoid this possibility altogether.

 If a cat has other diseases already, feline dental disease can worsen it.
 For example, diabetic cats have a harder time with feline dental disease because it makes it harder for them to maintain their blood sugar levels.
 Feline dental disease can also increase the risk of contracting other illnesses such as heart and lung infections, kidney disease, autoimmune diseases, and even cancer.